 The House of Representatives voted today to pass a $46 billion small business tax cut that Republicans hope will lead to economic growth by enabling entrepreneurs to deduct 20 percent of their income.
 Democrats condemn the cut as another giveaway for the richest American taxpayers.

-House Speaker John Boehner said the cut takes “the opposite approach of the stimulus” by empowering employers to make decisions on how more of their hard-earned money is spent.
-The bill faces a tough road ahead, with overwhelming opposition in the Democrat-controlled Senate and the threat of a presidential veto.
-Still, Boehner called on President Obama and Senate Majority Leader Harry Reid to get behind the legislation, instead of “pushing for higher taxes to fuel more government spending.”
+House Speaker John Boehner said the cut takes "the opposite approach of the stimulus" by empowering employers to make decisions on how more of their hard-earned money is spent.
+The bill faces a tough road ahead, with overwhelming opposition in the Democrat-controlled Senate.
+Still, Boehner called on President Obama and Senate Majority Leader Harry Reid to get behind the legislation, instead of "pushing for higher taxes to fuel more government spending."

 "This week, Democratic leaders in the Senate demonstrated their desire to continue the spending binge that's hurting our economy by punting on a budget for the third straight year," Boehner, R-Ohio, stated.
 "With millions of Americans still asking, 'Where are the jobs?, I hope the president and Senate Democrats will relent and work with Republicans to find common ground so we can help the private sector put people back to work."